JetBrains/space-app-tutorials/kotlin/app-homepage-react/README.md

 # Application Homepage demo

 The application is a demo of a homepage for your application in Space UI.
-Application server uses Ktor to serve static content and process API requests.
-Client code for the homepage is written using React and can be found in the `./client` directory.

 Click [here](https://jetbrains.com/space/app/install-app?name=Homepage%20demo&endpoint=https%3A%2F%2Fspace-app-homepage-example.eu-west-1.eks.intellij.net%2Fapi%2Fspace&code-flow-enabled=true&code-flow-redirect-uris=https%3A%2F%2Fnowhere.domain)
 to install the app and see it in action.